Battle of the Border (Lamar–McNeese): Background

 Both universities are public universities in their respective states.
 Lamar University, located in Beaumont, Texas, is part of the Texas State University System, and McNeese State University, located in Lake Charles, Louisiana, is part of the University of Louisiana System.
 Lamar and McNeese are about 60 miles apart, accessible via Interstate 10.

 Football

 After the 1989 season, Lamar shut down its football program, before resurrecting it for the 2010 season.
 The Lamar–McNeese rivalry resumed in 2010.

 Game results

-Through the 2022 season, McNeese holds a 28–11–1 edge in the all-time series after 40 games.

 Men's basketball

-As of the end of the 2020–21 season, Lamar has a 61–49 lead in men's basketball games against McNeese.
+As of the end of the 2022–23 season, Lamar has a 62–52 lead in men's basketball games against McNeese.

 Women's basketball

-As of the end of the 2020–21 season, McNeese has a 44–36 series lead in women's basketball over Lamar.
+As of the end of the 2022–23 season, Lamar has a 52–48 series lead in women's basketball over McNeese.

 Baseball

-As of the end of the 2021 season, Lamar has a 122–83–2 lead over McNeese.
+As of the end of the 2023 season, Lamar has a 122–84–2 lead over McNeese.

 Soccer

-As of the end of the 2021 season, Lamar has a 7–6 lead over McNeese.
+As of the end of the 2023 season, Lamar has a 9–6–1 lead over McNeese.
 Each school sports 3 match winning streaks.
 McNeese won the first 3 matches.